bartczernicki/ImageClassificationStateLicenses/README.md

 <a name="Overview"></a>
 ## Overview ##
-Microsoft Cognitive Services **Custom Vision** allows non-professional data scientists build custom cognitive classifiers using adaptive learning.
-All that is required is good knowledge of your domain data!
+**Microsoft Cognitive Services Custom Vision** allows non-professional data scientists build custom cognitive classifiers using adaptive learning.
+All that is required is good knowledge of your domain data, since all the work is done in the browser!

 This walkthrough demonstrates howto build an image classifier (classification model) using Microsoft Cognitive Services.
 This walkthrough includes step by step instructions using the Custom Vision portal; requiring zero code.